agentsea/threadmem/README.md

   <br>
 </p>

-Threadmem enables robust chat experiences with AI agents.
-It offers a Python backend for managing thread state as well as a React chat interface.
+Threadmem is a simple tool that helps manage chat conversations with language models.

 ## Backend